Wintergreen Summer Music Academy 2019

 July 21 - August 4, 2019

-The outstanding wind faculty and coaches are members of the professional Wintergreen Festival Orchestra.
+The outstanding wind faculty and coaches are members of the Wintergreen Festival Orchestra.
 These instructors play in orchestras and ensembles around the country and internationally and are university teachers or experienced pedagogues.

 Abigail Pack - Chair of Winds; Horn Faculty.
 University of North Carolina - Greensboro